USD LIBOR

 MacroVar also analyzes the LIBOR forward curve to monitor the market’s expectations in regards to central bank monetary policy (rate hikes/cuts), financial markets and economic outlook.

-USD LIBOR definition
+What is USD LIBOR

 USD LIBOR (London Interbank Offered Rate) is a benchmark rate that some of the world’s leading banks charge each other for unsecured USD-denominated loans in the short-term money market.
 The USD LIBOR index is the adjustable interest rate referenced on hundreds of trillions of U.S. dollars’ worth of debt and derivatives.
 USD LIBOR is administered by the ICE Benchmark Administration (IBA) serves the following maturities: overnight, one week, and 1, 2, 3, 6 and 12 months.
 The most commonly quoted rate is the three-month U.S. dollar rate.